rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 ###Industrial areas
 *ArcGIS*
-Merged point files Vankraft_vannkraftverk (dams) & Vindkraft_Utbygd_Vindkraftverk (wind farms) and buffered by 5m to convert to polygon
+Merged point files NVE/Vankraft_vannkraftverk (dams) & Vindkraft_Utbygd_Vindkraftverk (wind farms) and buffered by 5m to convert to polygon
 Merged line files Vankraft_vannvei (water pipelines) & Kraftnett_Kraftlinje (powerlines) and buffered by 5m to convert to polygon
 Merged the point and line features from above with Corrine2012_minesdumpsconstruction.shp : Corrine 2012 where CLC12_KODE = c(131, 132, 133)
 > Industrial_disturbance_norway.shp
 Using Euclidean Distance in the Spatial Analyst toolbox, no maximum distance set, environments set to Norway_template_raster.tif
+*Note: this only transfers features that overlap the cell centre, so is incorrect.
+I didn't fix it in this layer, as we decided to exclude vannvei (water pipelines etc) as people don't seem so bothered by them i.e people will happily hike next to pipelines, and fish in dams*
 > Distance_to_industrialdisturbance_norway.tif

+As above, without Vankraft_vannvei (water pipelines etc)
+> Industrial_disturbance_withoutvannvei_norway.shp
+Dissolved
+> Industrial_disturbance_withoutvannvei_norway_dissolve.shp

+*in ArcGIS 30/12/16*
+Converted polygon to raster (10m, extent as per Norway_template_raster.tif)
+> Industrial_withoutvannvei_10m.tif

+*In r ArcticCulturalES_createInputs.r*
+> Percent_industrial_withoutvannvei_500m
+> Percent_industrial_withoutvannvei_1km
+> Percent_industrial_withoutvannvei_3km

 ###*27/07/16*
 ###Alpine climate regions within norway